hb-liu/multi-view-iseg/README.md

 ```

 ## 2. Prepare Code, Dataset, and Pretained Models:
-Build up the workspace, so that everything can be stored correctly:
+Build up the workspace, so that everything can be correctly stored:
 ```shell
 sh install.sh
 ```